camisbored/CamsOS/README.md

 -Scan Disk for "files" (sectors with data).

--Write and encrypt "file" (data to single sector)
+-Write and encrypt "file" (data to single sector) and date/time stamps end of sector

 -Read and decrypt "file" (data from selected sector)